tiprankstipranks

 Accounting & Financial Operations - Risk 2

-We have incurred impairment charges for our goodwill and may incur further impairment charges for our goodwill and other intangible assets, which would negatively impact our operating results.
+We have incurred goodwill impairment charges and may incur further impairment charges for our goodwill and other intangible assets, which would negatively impact our operating results.

-In both 2023 and 2022, we recorded goodwill impairment charges that arose primarily due to worsening macroeconomic and market conditions.
-We review goodwill for impairment at least annually in the fourth quarter, or more frequently if events or changes in circumstances indicate that carrying value may not be recoverable.
-If we continue to experience adverse or worsening macroeconomic or market conditions or if we experience other indicators of potential impairment, we may need to record additional impairment charges.
-In the event we are required to record additional non-cash impairment charges to our goodwill, other intangible assets, or long-lived assets, such a charge could have a material adverse effect on our financial condition and results of operations.
+In 2024, 2023, and 2022, we recorded goodwill impairment charges that arose primarily due to worsening macroeconomic and market conditions, as well as sustained declines in our share price.
+If we continue to experience adverse or worsening macroeconomic or market conditions, or if we experience other indicators of potential impairment, such as further sustained declines in our share price, we may need to record additional impairment charges.
+In the event we further impair our goodwill, other intangible assets, or long-lived assets, such a charge could have a material adverse effect on our financial condition and results of operations.

 Debt & Financing - Risk 1